Have you ever thought about starting your own blog to share with the world your delicious recipes?

 Congratulations!
 Now you’re a proud owner of your first blog.
 In addition, you now know the basics of setting everything up yourself, which will save you a lot of money in the long term.
 You can use that knowledge to help your friends, family and pets setup their own blogs.

 Now that you have your own blog, there’s still a lot you need to do before writing your first post.
-For example, we need to configure your WordPress installation for best results.
+For example, we need to configure your WordPress installation and install necessary plugins.
 So when you actually publish your content, search engines will rank it higher, people will want to read it and share with their friends.